Job Configuration

 HydraFlow's job configuration system provides a powerful way to define and manage complex parameter sweeps:

-1. Execution Commands:
+Execution Commands:

-• submit: Passes all parameter combinations as a text file to a handler script, executed once
+run: Executes a command once per parameter combination (most common usage)call: Calls a Python function once per parameter combinationsubmit: Passes all parameter combinations as a text file to a handler script, executed once

-2. Parameter Types:
+Parameter Types:

-• add: Arguments appended to the end of each command (primarily for Hydra configuration)
+each: Generates a grid of parameter combinations (cartesian product)all: Specifies parameters included in every commandadd: Arguments appended to the end of each command (primarily for Hydra configuration)

-3. Multiple Sets and Merging Behavior:
+Multiple Sets and Merging Behavior:

-• Define multiple independent parameter sets
+- Define multiple independent parameter sets

-• Job-level and set-level add parameters are merged
+- Job-level and set-level

-• Set-level values take precedence for the same keys
+addparameters are merged - Set-level values take precedence for the same keys

 These features combined allow you to define complex experiment configurations concisely and execute them efficiently.
 Reusing configurations ensures reproducibility and consistency across your experiments.